-Dr. Tristan Fiedler is currently the Florida Tech Federal Government Programs Manager and a member of the Department of Biomedical & Chemical Engineering & Science (BCES) Faculty in the College of Engineering & Science.
+Dr. Tristan Fiedler is currently the Florida Tech Federal Government Programs Manager and a member of the Department of Biomedical Engineering & Science (BMES) Faculty in the College of Engineering & Science.
 He is responsible for federal government programs, select university corporate/government/community engagement, biomedical graduate research seminar programs and all aspects of university's facility security operations.
 Previous duties include serving Florida Institute of Technology in corporate & government relations, export control management, animal care & use, hosting scientific workshops & conferences, leading student engagement for extracurricular STEM activities, and supporting faculty efforts to procure external funding.

 Bachelor of Science University of Miami 1991